ministryofjustice/analytics-platform-ops/README.md

 Give the environment a name - e.g. `dev`.
 This will be known as $ENVNAME in these instructions.

-#### SoftNAS NFS server setup

-User network home directories are provided by SoftNAS from AWS Marketplace.
-There are a few different versions e.g.:

-* [SoftNAS from AWS Marketplace](https://aws.amazon.com/marketplace/pp/B01BJC4JI6?qid=1495795249740&sr=0-3&ref_=srh_res_product_title) is "For Lower Compute Requirements".
-* [SoftNAS Cloud Developer Edition 4.0.x](https://aws.amazon.com/marketplace/pp/B06Y5W7TKY?qid=1533814033150&sr=0-4&ref_=srh_res_product_title) is limited to 250GB but the software is **free** - you just pay $0.085/hr for c5.large EC2 machine.

-There are about 20 SoftNAS options on AWS Marketplace, with varying cost models etc, so it's worth evaluating which ones suit your purpose.

-Once selected, on the SoftNAS product web page you need to:

-1. Click "Continue to Subscribe"
-2. Click "Accept terms"
-3. Wait 30 seconds before the flash message appears "Thank you for subscribing to this product!"
-4. Click "Continue to Configuration" (which has also appeared)
-5. Configure:

-   * Region: choose the same as chosen for the rest of your platform (e.g. EU Ireland)

-   Now record the AMI id (e.g. `ami-22cecec8`) - you'll use this in your .tfvars file in a moment.

-6. Click "Continue to Launch"

-   * EC2 Instance Type - select a suitable one, considering cost.
-Record the instance type (e.g. `m5.large`) - you'll use this in your .tfvars file in a moment.

-You can now quit the launch process because terraform will do the launch.
-The important thing is that you've agreed to the licence and recorded the settings for your .tfvars file, needed in a moment.

 #### Auth0

 1. Create a new tenant: